miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 ### Rank 5
 At rank 5 your constructs are virtually indestructible requiring a concentrated barrage of R5 magic (or the equivalent thereof) to break through, can be up to 30 meters across, can move with enough force to tear through a building, can now take any shape you can accurately envision, and those shapes can now have moving parts.
 Create a moving vehicle, a paintbrush, or a working gun.

+## Magic: Mana-Shaping
+- Class: Sorceress
+- Elements: All

+"Though [Wands] is what we're best known for, it is my opinion that [Mana-shaping] is far more useful to our students and should be thus prioritized.
+The headmaster has yet to respond".

+Mana-shaping, also known as applied thaumics, mana elementalism, or manamancy, is the practice of reflexively shaping and utilizing mana to alter other spells on the fly.
+While not especially powerful by itself, mana-shaping is a potent force multiplier for other magical disciplines, empowering your magic and opening up new avenues for your spellcasting.

+### Rank 1
+At rank 1 you gain a 5% passive bonus to all your mana __Generation__ methods, this bonus doubles with every further rank you gain in Mana-shaping.
+You learn to imbue you spells with a __Lingering__ effect, allowing them to last 10% longer by using ambient mana, this bonus also doubles per rank of Mana-Shaping.

+### Rank 2
+At rank 2 you benefit from greatly increased __Precision__ with the spells you cast: use hexes to selectively transmute a pattern into an object, control a scalpel with surgical precision using metallurgy, etc. You also become capable of __Excluding__ some targets from the direct effects of your magic: cast a wave of freezing cold that ignores allies, cast an wide-area curse that is selective with its targets etc.

+### Rank 3
+At rank 3 your spells become slightly more __Powerful__, resulting in a 5% increase to the power of your magic, this bonus increasing by 10% for every rank of Mana-shaping after 3rd.
+You also learn how to add a Delay to any of your spells, causing them to go off at a pre-set time after being cast.

+### Rank 4
+At rank 4 your spells become __Anchored__, which means it will cost twice as much mana to dispell them, and warding against them is only half as effective as it would otherwise be.
+You learn how to imbue a Homing effect into your spells, causing them to seek out targets you designate.

+### Rank 5
+At rank 5 you get a flat 40% mana-cost __Reduction__, and your __Delay__ is upgraded with Conditions allowing you to set specific conditions by which the spell will be triggered, rather than just putting them on a timer (synergizes very well with runes and contracts).
+If not anchored with runes conditioned spells will last up to one day per rank before fading away.